 Technical details of mining

-The network of miners, who are distributed across the globe, receives the latest batch of transaction data.
-They execute that data through a cryptographic algorithm that generates a “hash,” a string of numbers and letters that verifies the validity of information but does not reveal the data itself.
+The current transaction data is sent to the network of miners, which is spread across the globe.
+Cryptographic algorithms generate a “hash” string of numbers and letters that verifies the information’s correctness but does not reveal the data itself.

 Bitcoin Keys and Wallets